 Why is it So important to Read Aloud?

 Words are the primary foundation for constructing meaning.
-You can either help students internalize the words through their eyes or through the ears.
-And because the first several years of a child’s life their eyes aren’t ready for reading, the best way to help children internalize words is through hearing.
+With a read aloud you can either help students internalize the words through their eyes or through the ears.
+And because the first several years of a child’s life their eyes aren’t ready for reading, the best way to help children internalize words is through hearing via a read aloud.
 The sounds of words children experience in the younger years will help them make sense of what they’re reading later on.

 Read Aloud Teaching methods — what to keep in mind